Allocating Shared and Unknown Spend

 Step 3: Set it up

 1. Create an Allocation Dimension that splits the shared or unknown costs you identified in Step 1, using the method you chose in Step 2.
 Follow the guide for Dimension Studio or CostFormation YAML.
+Most organizations hide this Dimension (hidden: true in Dimension Studio or CostFormation) because it serves as an input to the combined view, not something users interact with directly.

 Filtering noise and small elements